Working Harder Than Our Children At Their Happiness. . . And Why This Will Always Fail!

 This always comes to an ugly ending.
 For a while, we can keep jumping through hoops, and trying our best to make sure things go well.
 We start to get exhausted and frustrated.
 We are working so hard…and yet, the kids seem to keep finding misery.
-Even in this great home, loving parents, good schools and lots of toys…they seem unable to maintain happiness, and I keep trying to help them.
+Even in this great home, with loving parents, good schools, and lots of toys…they seem unable to maintain happiness, and I keep trying to help them.

 Eventually, years later, we find that if we keep working harder than they do at their happiness…there is ultimately no amount of effort that I can exert that will make my middle-schooler happy.

 And even worse, they now blame me for everything.
 IT’s my fault when they aren’t happy or things do go well.

 And why shouldn’t they blame me: I taught them that it was my job.
 They are just following in the path I have offered.
 And yet, the ultimate catch is this…

 We do not prepare them for life’s disappointments if we keep protecting them from it.

 While it certainly seems reasonable, on the surface, to advocate for avoiding disappointment…this approach actually is not helpful.
 It is harmful.
 Please don’t misunderstand me: I am not suggesting you set up as much disappointment for your child as possible.